 The results were amazing.
 Students took to the streets to be claimed the ‘kindest’ classroom in their school.
 The competition seemed to take the challenge to a whole new level.
 Ideas began to develop in Brian’s mind and the concept for the ‘15 Days of Kindness’ challenge was born.

 Since that time, Think Kindness has expanded far beyond northern Nevada into a national competition seeking ‘The Kindest School in the Country.’
-Through the nation’s youth and dedicated community members, Think Kindness has raised thousands of dollars for charities around the country, collected more than 200,000 shoes for children around the world and carried out four global acts of Kindness in Nyeri, Kenya.
+Through the nation’s youth and dedicated community members, Think Kindness has raised tens of thousands of dollars for charities around the country, collected more than 250,000 shoes for children around the world and carried out global acts of Kindness through our outreach trips to Kenya and Ghana.